Guide - Rope Bondage

 • Easy to shop for online, has less surprise concerns.

-• It’s important to avoid cotton rope with hard inner core (more common in hardware stores etc..).
+• It’s important to avoid cotton rope with a hard inner core (more common in hardware stores etc..).

 • Bad choice for suspension/high tension situations.